 - A missing exam in a patient’s folder may jeopardize the use of all the data from that patient.

-Clinical Data Example: Missing or corrupted data and imputation
+Clinical Data Structure Example: Missing or corrupted data and imputation

 Missing and/or corrupted data often contaminates Medical data.
 It occurs when there is no stored data value for the variable in an experiment or test.
 The absence of data is a common occurrence that can significantly affect the conclusions drawn from the data.